Client Resources

 - register (or incorporate) – the process is different for each type of legal structure and is determined by the requirements of the relevant legislation;

-- apply for an Australian Business Number (ABN) – this is a unique number which identifies your not for profit organisation to the Australian Taxation Office and other government department and agencies.
+- apply for an Australian Business Number (ABN) – this is a unique number which identifies your not-for-profit organisation to the Australian Taxation Office and other government department and agencies.
 It is not compulsory unless the organisation has has a goods and services tax turnover of $150,000 or more.
-However, if your not for profit organisation wishes to register as a charity with the ACNC or register a business name, it must have an ABN;
+However, if your not-for-profit organisation wishes to register as a charity with the ACNC or register a business name, it must have an ABN;

-- register a business name – you will only need to register your business name with ASIC if it is not your organisations name;
+- register a business name – you will only need to register your business name with ASIC if it is not your organisation's name.

 The following checklists can assist in establishing your not for profit organisation: